HScheiber/STAT545-hw-Scheiber-Hayden/hw05/factor_figure_management.md

 ![](factor_figure_management_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-24-1.png)

-Over the last 6 or so weeks I have learned to plot beautiful images using `ggplot`.
-The above plots a result of the design knowledge accumulated from in-class examples and experience from previous assignments.
+Over the last 6 or so weeks I have learned how to plot beautiful images using `ggplot`.
+The above plots are a result of the design knowledge accumulated from in-class examples and experience from previous assignments.
 I'm pretty happy with how my plots look now!

 Writing Figures to File
 -----------------------

+<a href="#top">Back to top</a>

 We already have two plots assigned to variables from the previous section.
 Let's save one as a `PNG` image, and the other as an `pdf` image.
 Note that pdf images are vectorized, so their "resolution" scales as needed!